-The shape and the design vary, but in most cases, they feature a spiraling stairwell and rooms for maintenance and upkeep.
+The shape and the design vary, but they feature a spiraling stairwell and rooms for maintenance and upkeep in most cases.

 The Oldest Lighthouse

-According to historians, the world's first lighthouse was built between 284-246 BC, in Egypt, and finished by the pharaoh of Ptolemaic Egypt, Ptolemy II Philadelphus.
+According to historians, the world's first lighthouse was built between 284 and 246 BC in Egypt and finished by the pharaoh of Ptolemaic Egypt, Ptolemy II Philadelphus.